 Volatility-Adjusted Currency Return Calculator

-Measure the risk-adjusted return of a currency investment by dividing excess return over the risk-free rate by its annual volatility.
-Use this when comparing multiple FX strategies on an apples-to-apples risk basis.
+Computes the Sharpe-ratio style risk-adjusted return for a currency position by dividing the excess return over the risk-free rate by the annualized volatility.
+Useful for comparing FX strategies across currency pairs, leverage levels, and time horizons on a like-for-like risk basis.

 About this calculator